 While you can get a domain for cheaper than $12 per year, that cost will nearly always go up after the first year.
 It’s a pain to move your domain so stick with a registrar like Google Domains from the start, you won’t regret it.

 With Google Domains you get domain privacy included (invaluable service if you don’t like spam email and mail).
 Namecheap and GoDaddy will sell you a domain for cheap the first year, then increase the rate unreasonably.

 Core System Updates

 Any plugin updates for free WordPress plugins from the repository are free.
-You again just have to invest the time in backup on your files and database then make the updates and check that everything works afterwards.
+You again just have to invest the time in backing up files and database, then make the updates and check that everything works afterwards.

 If your theme hasn’t had an update for a while (6 months or more) then you are likely using a theme that’s not maintained anymore.
 I recommend sticking with a theme that does require updates because that means you’re getting something that’s improving and becoming more secure over time.

 Free to $99 per year.

 You can download a security plugin for free (we recommend Wordfence) which will take care of your basic needs.
 It’s always recommended going a bit further, though, and pay for a subscription to Wordfence.
 That way, you are sure to be better protected than from just the free version.

 Premium security is included on your website which is regularly updated, so there’s never a security worry for you.

 Backups actually start out for free because nearly any good host includes backups.
 This isn’t a true backup, though, so don’t think you have backups taken care of because your host includes them.
 Host backups are often on the same server, which is absolutely not a backup.
 The server crashes, your site is gone, including all backups.